The Economic and Environmental Impacts of Solar Energy

 Unlike fossil fuels, which require mining, drilling, transporting and burning to produce elctricity, solar panels are renewable energy sources that don’t release the harmful carbon emissions that damage waterways and the atmosphere.
 These pollutants are also damaging to the health of wildlife and ourselves, and reducing them could save 25,000 lives.
 Using renewable solar power will help reduce our dependence on finite resources that damage the environment, helping keep the Earth healthy and protecting our infrastructure.

 Overall, the environmental impact of solar energy is generally favorable.
-However, it’s important to note that harvesting the materials for solar panels, such as specific metals and glass, can impact the environment, as can the construction of the panels themselves.
+It’s important to note that harvesting the materials for solar panels, such as specific metals and glass, can impact the environment, as can the construction of the panels themselves.
 Still, experts say solar panels can make up for the energy required to produce them in one to four years.
 These systems can also work for 30 years, meaning solar panels can make up for their environmental production costs multiple times throughout their useful life.

 There are also some concerns about land use regarding solar energy.
 Some worry that solar panel installation for large-scale projects can damage or degrade the land and contribute to habitat loss.
 However, the potential damage to land and habitats can be minimized or even eliminated by installing large solar panel projects in low-quality locations, such as abandoned mining facilities to avoid causing land degradation in existing habitats, Installing panels on top of existing buildings can also reduce land use.